|DomainKey Identified Mail (DKIM) and Sender Policy Framework (SPF) work in tandem to authenticate SharpSpring’s emails.

 To add CNAME records in GoDaddy’s DNS Settings, do the following:

-Note: The first half of the Name field will appear in a similar fashion to the following example:
+Note: When adding the host or domain value, GoDaddy automatically will append the domain to your host.
+As such, you will only need to add the first portion.
+The first half of the Name field will appear in a similar fashion to the following example:

 Frequently Asked Questions